ASHRAE 55: Physical measurements

 For mechanically conditioned spaces, the PMV-based comfort zone has to be determined, which includes measuring and recording the metabolic activity and clothing insulation.
 The comfort zone boundaries must be adjusted to the air movements, and the zone conditions should be adjusted to avoid local thermal discomfort.
 For occupant-controlled naturally conditioned space, the adaptive model shall be used to determine the thermal comfort boundaries.
 For such spaces, the indoor and outdoor air temperature and mean radiant temperature and the air speed need to be measured.

 ANSI/ASHRAE Standard 55 provides guideline on the position, time, and equipment accuracy of the physical measurement.
 The measurement locations should be where the occupants are expected to spend time in.
 If there are multiple such locations, the measurement can be performed at a representative location.
 In cases that the optimal representative location cannot be found, the standard suggests specific locations in the space.

-For seating occupants, the air temperature and air speed measurements shall be taken at heights of 0.1, 0.6, and 1.1 m (4, 24, and 43 in.), and operative temperature and PMV shall be measured at 0.6 m (24 in.).
-The heights need to be adjusted for standing persons.
-Local discomfort caused by radiant temperature asymmetry shall be measured at occupants' locations, with the sensors oriented to catch the maximum surface temperature differences.
+Air temperature and speed must be measured at heights of 0.1 m, 0.6 m, and 1.1 m for seated occupants; 0.1 m, 1.1 m, and 1.7 m for standing occupants; and at the mean height of the body for horizontal occupants.
+Operative temperature or PMV should be calculated at 0.6 m for seated occupants, 1.1 m for standing occupants, and the mean height of the body for horizontal occupants.
+Local discomfort caused by floor temperature and radiant temperature asymmetry should be measured at the floor surface and at the occupants' locations, respectively.

 The standard suggests that the time of measurements should last two or more hours long, and it should also be a representative time of the year for this specific building.
 Measuring time step should be no more than five minutes for air temperature, mean radiant temperature, and humidity, and no more than three minutes for the air speed.

 In order to achieve acceptable results, the standard also suggests the minimum equipment accuracy based the current industry standard.

-When extracting environmental data from the Building Administration System, one should evaluate the location, height, and time step of the sensors based on the previous suggestion.
+Measurements from Building Automation System (BAS)

+When measuring environmental data from the Building Automation System, sensor placement must align with the recommended criteria for physical measurements.
+Temperature sensors should achieve an accuracy of ±0.5 °C (±1 °F) and humidity sensors ±5% relative humidity.
+The trending capabilities require data to be recorded at intervals of no more than 15 minutes, spanning a minimum of 30 days.
+Concurrent data, such as equipment status and supply/return air temperatures, should also be collected for a comprehensive analysis.